makrai/notes/coenen1906-visu-bert.md

     to tree distance in the dependency parse.
 They ask
     * why squaring distance is necessary; we address this question in sec 3
 * two motivating questions for our research
   * other examples of intermediate representations?
-And, from a
   * geometric perspective, how do all these [information coexist in a] vector?

 # 3 Geometry of syntax 2